 Town's history started as early as 5th century BC as a Berber settlement (North African indigenous people).
-It was later developed as Phoenician trade port, Soon after WW1 (1914-1918), in 1923 the city received an international status and became a popular tourism destination for wealthy Europeans and North Americans.
+It was later developed as a Phoenician trade port, Soon after WW1 (1914-1918), in 1923 the city received international status and became a popular tourism destination for wealthy Europeans and North Americans.

 Tangier is a well-known international city, as well as one of the oldest in the Mediterranean.
 It still keeps the traces of ancient civilizations and cultures, including Phoenicians, Romans, Carthaginian, Byzantine, Vandals, Arabs.
-The city is a popular tourism travel destination attracting numerous artists, singers, writers.
-In its not so distant past, it was also popular among European and US diplomats and spies.
+The city is a popular tourist travel destination attracting numerous artists, singers, writers.
+In its not-so-distant past, it was also popular among European and US diplomats and spies.
 The best way to discover Tangier is by visiting the old town (medina) and Casbah (15th century enclosed ramparts).
 Other downtown attractions include Grand Socco, St Andrew’s Church (Anglican), Sidi Bouabid Mosque, Mendoubia, Petit Socco cafes, Dar Baroud, the Jewish cemetery, Casbah Museum, American Legation Museum, Ibn Battouta's tomb, Hercules' caves.

 The entire coastal region itself is a tourist destination, featuring amazing beaches and authentic villages and the vestiges of the ancient Phoenician and Roman cities Chefchaouen, Tetouan, Assilah, Larache.
 Port Tangier's strategic location boosted an intensive maritime trade between Mediterranean and Atlantic Ocean.
 There are also excellent road and rail connections with other cities in Morocco.
 In 2018 was inaugurated Africa's first high-speed train, that connects Tangier with Casablanca (about 2 hours travel time).